luokuning/react.beautify-component/README.md

   Just like use normal `<label>` and `<input>` tag.
 Every attribute you attach to `Input` except **style**,**onMousedown**     will copy to the internal `<input>` tag in `Input`.

-  You can add `style` attribute to `Input`, and then it'll extend the internal wapper style;
+  You can add `style` attribute to `Input`, and then it'll extend the internal wapper style.

   If you want `input[type=radio]`, just replace `type` attribute to `radio`: `<Input type='radio' />`, and other usage are     the same;